cozy/cozy-mobile/README.md

 ### :helicopter: Deploy

-After that, you can deploy with one of these commands (always from `src` folder):
+After that, you can deploy with one of these commands:

     npm run android
     npm run android-emulator